putyourlightson/craft-blitz/README.md

 For improved performance, adding a server rewrite will avoid the request from ever being processed by Craft once it has been cached.

-With Apache this is achieved with `mod_rewrite` by adding the following to your .htaccess file.
+In Apache this is achieved with `mod_rewrite` by adding the following to the root .htaccess file.
 Change `cache/blitz` to whatever the cache folder path is set to in the plugin settings.

     # Blitz cache rewrite
-    RewriteCond %{REQUEST_METHOD} GET
     RewriteCond %{DOCUMENT_ROOT}/cache/blitz/%{HTTP_HOST}/%{REQUEST_URI}/index.html -f
     RewriteRule .* /cache/blitz/%{HTTP_HOST}/%{REQUEST_URI}/index.html [L]

     # Send would-be 404 requests to Craft

+In Nginx this is achieved by adding a location handler to the configuration file.
+Change `cache/blitz` to whatever the cache folder path is set to in the plugin settings.

+    # Blitz cache rewrite
+    location / {
+      try_files $uri /cache/blitz/$http_host/$uri/index.html $uri/ /index.php?$query_string;
+    }

 ## URI Patterns